jsherman212/xnuspy/README.md

 - `ENOSPC` if:
   - There are no free `xnuspy_tramp` structs, a data structure internal to xnuspy.
-This shouldn't happen unless you're hooking hundreds of kernel functions at the same time.
+This shouldn't happen unless you're hooking hundreds of kernel functions *at the same time*.
 If you need more function hooks, check out the section about limits under "Important Information".
 - `EFAULT` if:
   - `current_map()->hdr.vme_start` is not a pointer to the calling processes'